BuckWoody/PresentationsAndBlogs/K8s2AzureSQL/README.md

 az acr update --name ReplaceWith_AzureContainerRegistryName --anonymous-pull-enabled az acr login --name ReplaceWith_AzureContainerRegistryName
 ```

+This context will be used in subsequent steps.

 ## Tag the local Docker Image to prepare it for uploading